ageapps/polymer-style-guide/README.md

 <a name="conclusion"></a>
 ## Conclusion

-Be warned that following words are pure personal opinion.
+The following words are pure personal opinion.

-I am definetly not an experienced programmer, i recently changed my stack to web developement.
-Don't worry i have allready noticed that JavaScript is going to rule the world (maybe it allready does) very soon.
-Even in my short experience, since i am an aspiring engineer, i have always wanted to code in an ordered and legible way, and there is so many things out there that "try" to help in this matter (framenworks, style guides, architectures...) that it is difficult to choose one suited for your project, this is why i decided to write this "guide" about the library that i am currently learning, Polymer.
+I am not yet an experienced programmer, I recently changed my stack to web development.
+(Don't worry I have allready noticed that JavaScript is going to rule the world very soon).
+Even in my short experience, as an aspiring engineer, I always wanted to write ordered and legible code.
+Nowadays, there are many things out there that "try" to help in this matter (libraries, framenworks, style guides, architectures...), but it's difficult to choose one perfect for your project.
+This is why i decided to write this "guide", about the library that I am currently learning, Polymer.

-The main conclusion i can tell to anyone reading this is that probably Polymer will be (maybe, already is) the future library leading web development, but big projects with big components can be a huge mess and need to be "clean coded".
-In this purpose i would strongly recommend any programmer to read the book Clean Code: A Handbook of Agile Software Craftsmanship , on the otheer hand, if you are contributing in the JavaScriptglobal domination, the Airbnb JavaScript Style Guide can be very helpfull.
+As a summary, I can tell from my short experience, that Polymer will be the future library leading web development.
+Big projects with big components can be a huge mess and need to be "clean coded".
+I would strongly recommend any programmer to read the book [Clean Code](http://blog.cleancoder.com/) , also, if you are contributing in the JavaScript global domination, the Airbnb JavaScript Style Guide can be very helpfull.

 <a name="contribute"></a>
 ## Contribute

-None of this guidelines is definitive, they have been written while developing and i am sure that there are a lot of cases missing.
+None of this guidelines is definitive, they have been written while developing and learning Polymer.
+I am sure that there are a lot of missing cases.

-Please, feel free to contribute, any feedback will be appreciated :)
+Please, feel free to contribute to this guide, any feedback will be appreciated :)